Dre Campbell Farm

 21. Baking Soda

-You can also use baking soda spray on your cucumber plants as a natural treatment for cucumber beetles.
+You can also use baking soda spray on your plants as a natural treatment for cucumber beetles and other plant problems.

-This baking soda solution helps to control these pests while also keeping powdery mildew at bay.
+This homemade baking soda solution helps to control these pests while also keeping powdery mildew at bay.

 22. Kaolin Clay

-Mixing 3 cups of Surround WP Kaolin Clay with 1 gallon of water provides a sprayable solution.
+Mixing 3 cups of Surround WP Kaolin Clay with 1 gallon of water provides a sprayable solution for your plants.

-This substance forms a white barrier surface on your plants that the beetles do not like, preventing them from feeding and laying their eggs.
+This substance will form a white barrier surface on your plants that the beetles do not like, preventing them from feeding and laying their eggs.

-Moreover, kaolin clay is safe to use on plants in your garden.
+Kaolin clay is safe to use on vegetable plants in your garden.
 However, you should always cleanse your produce thoroughly before eating.

 23. Spinosad